shahar-lab/bayesian_analysis_in_r/brms_exGaussian.md

 This includes three examples:

-(1) estimate parameters using ML in gamlss
+(1) estimate parameters using ML in gamlss<br>
-(2) estimate posterior using brms
+(2) estimate posterior using brms with 'identity' link for tau and sigma<br>
-(3) estimate posterior using brms with a 'log' link for tau and sigma (this can help mcmc sampling but requires using exp() to get the natural scale of milliseconds)
+(3) estimate posterior using brms with a 'log' link for tau and sigma (this can help mcmc sampling but requires using exp() to get the natural scale of milliseconds)<br>

+Usually you want to use option2 since it will give you coeff in scale of milliseconds or seconds.
+But note this can increase sampling time or cause other diffcultis in the mcmc chains.

 ```
 ####simulate data from true mu=400,sigma=50,tau=150